britram/taps-transports/draft-ietf-taps-transports.md

 DCCP offers low overhead, and many characteristics common to UDP, but can avoid "re-inventing the wheel" each time a new multimedia application emerges.
-Specifically it includes core functions (feature negotiation, path state management, RTT calculation, PMTUD, etc): This allows applications to use a compatible method defining how they send packets and where suitable to choose common algorithms to manage their functions.
+Specifically it includes core transport functions (feature negotiation, path state management, RTT calculation, PMTUD, etc.): DCCP applications to select how they send packets and, where suitable, to choose common algorithms to manage their functions.
-Examples of suitable applications include interactive applications, streaming media or on-line games {{RFC4336}}.
+Examples of applications that can benefit from such transport services include interactive applications, streaming media, or on-line games {{RFC4336}}.

 ### Protocol Description